-Bolt Adjustment for Proper Engaging With the Strike
+Bolt Adjustment for Proper Engaging With Header or Threshold Strike

 - 1. The retractable bolt can be adjusted up and down.
-The centerline of the pin at the top of the retractable bolt should penetrate the strike for a minimum 1/8".
-The maximum upward adjust is 3/4" measured from the top of the handle tubing to the top of the bolt. - 2.
-To make this adjustment, with an Allen wrench, remove the flat head screw at the top of Panic Handle.
+The centerline of the roller at the top of the retractable bolt should penetrate the threshold or header strike for a minimum 1/8".
+The maximum upward adjust is 3/4" measured from the end of the handle tubing to the bottom of the bolt that retains the roller. - 2.
+To make this adjustment, with an Allen wrench, remove the flat head screw at the top or the bottom of Panic Handle.
 DO NOT Remove the Slotted Head Screw. - 3.
 Rotate the bolt in either direction full 360° turn to obtain desired height adjustment. - 4.
 Rotate bolt to align interior threaded hole with countersunk hole in tubing. - Replace flat head screw.
 FAILURE TO REPLACE THIS SCREW WILL ALLOW RETRACTABLE BOLT TO RANDOMLY ROTATE CAUSING THE BOLT TO IMPROPERLY ENGAGE THE STRIKE.